FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 Grouping of Your various objects can come in handy at a later stage.
 How to Group Your model is Your choice.

-Here is an example:
+Here is an example   *

 Note, Baselines for creating walls have also been grouped

-Walls have been grouped like:
+Walls have been grouped like   *

 -   Walls
     -   WallsExternal